AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-51204-product-does-not-return-back-in-stock-after-creating-credit-memo.md

 <u>Steps to reproduce</u>:

 1. Install **[!UICONTROL Adobe Commerce]** and enable the **[!UICONTROL inventory management module]** with default `source` and `stock` only.
-1. Add a new product with a quantity of [ten].
+1. Add a new product with a quantity of ten.
 1. Install **[!UICONTROL Adobe Commerce]** and enable the **[!UICONTROL Inventory Management Module]** with default *source* and *stock* only.
 1. Add a **[!UICONTROL new product]** with a quantity of *10*.
 1. Assign the product to the **[!UICONTROL default stock]**.